RobotTraders/backtesting/README.md

 Using the relative strength index indicator, we show you how to optimise a simple trading strategy in Python.
 This pedagogical tutorial emphasizes caveats when it comes to finding "best" parameters for a strategy, as well as some important metrics to evaluate the quality of the overall strategy.

-Backtest your OWN TRADING BOT in Python | Tutorial
+Backtest your OWN TRADING BOT in Python
 -------------
 Code: backtest_2sma_btc.ipynb